LyanHeng/RestaurantManagementSystem/README.md

-# RestaurantManagementSystem
+# Cozy Kangaroo Restaurant Management System

 ---
 ---

-FEATURES TO-DO:
+To run the application:
+1. Clone this project
+2. Run `run_app.bat`

+---
+---

+Features included in the Management System:

 1. Making Reservation:

-- making a reservation
+- making a reservation (by customer / wait staff)
 - assigning table to a specific customer
-- The end point is when a complete booking is saved to the database and accessible when needed.
+- editing reservation
+- deleting reservation

 ---

 2. Creating(Putting New) Orders:

-- instantiating the order
+- creating new orders
-- the ability to add items to order
+- adding items to order
 - change order status
-- notify employee of new order
-- employees change order status
+- wait staff / kitchen staff change order status
-- triggers order payment/finishing
+- triggers order payment
-- The end point is when the order is saved and in the state "done".

 ---

 3. Get & Show Menu:

-- getting items info
+- getting items information and display as a menu
-- formatting
-- showing it to the customer.
+- showing it to the customer on the main page.

 ---

 4. Creating Payment/Receipts:

-- starting from when payment is instantiated
-- this should include both card and cash payment workflow
+- include both card and cash payment workflow
 - interaction with the mock BankAPI
 - retry of payment
 - invoice printing
-- The end point is when payment is successful and invoice is printed.

 ---